Translate

 Dave shrugged.
 “Can I trade it for a Greggs voucher?”

-The wizard sighed, muttered something about “the end of civilisation,” and vanished into a puff of mystical smoke.
+The wizard sighed, muttered something about “the end of civilisation,” and vanished in a puff of magical smoke.

 Dave leaned back in his chair.
 “Honestly,” he said, “some people just don’t know how to recruit properly.”